Book Appointment

 3. Will Unwanted 72 make me infertile?

-4. Can I take it with other medications?
+4. Can I take Unwanted 72 with other medicines?

-Some medications (like those for epilepsy or TB) may reduce their effectiveness.
-Check with a pharmacist or doctor.
+Some drugs (for epilepsy, TB, or HIV) may reduce its effectiveness.
+Always check with a pharmacist or doctor.

 Book an Appointment